apify/apify-docs-v2/sources/academy/puppeteer_playwright/index.md

 # [](#puppeteer-playwright-course) Puppeteer & Playwright course

+**Learn in-depth how to use two of the most popular Node.js libraries for controlling a headless browser - Puppeteer and Playwright.**

+---

 [Puppeteer](https://pptr.dev/) and [Playwright](https://playwright.dev/) are both libraries which allow you to write code in Node.js which automates a headless browser.

 > A headless browser is just a regular browser like the one you're using right now, but without the user-interface.
 Because they don't have a UI, they generally perform faster as they don't render any visual content.
 For an in-depth understanding of headless browsers, check out [this short article](https://blog.arhg.net/2009/10/what-is-headless-browser.html) about them.